 Instructions

-- Add the apples and return to a low simmer.
+- Stir in the apples.
 Cover and cook for 6-10 minutes.
 If you cut your apples into bite-sized pieces, it will be closer to 6 minutes, but larger slices will be 10 minutes.
 Apples should easily pierce with a fork and sauce will have reduced and thickened.

-- Remove from heat and allow to cool.
+- Remove from the heat and allow to cool.

-- Use after cooling, can or freeze.
+- Use after cooling, can or freeze the apple pie filling

 - If you’ve tried this recipe, come back and let us know how it was in the comments or ratings!